Creating a standalone (runnable) Kotlin .jar file with IntelliJ and Gradle

 Initial Gradle configuration

-In the project root, you should now have a file called build.gradle
+In the project root, you should now have a file called build.gradle, which

 looks something like this: